 - exposure to toxic chemicals.

 These accidents cause a variety of different injuries to maritime workers aboard a Missouri tugboat, such as fractures and broken bones, drowning, back injuries, amputated limbs, burns, and more.

 Contact Willis Law Firm Today for a Free Consultation

 An experienced Missouri barge accident lawyer or Missouri tugboat accident lawyer can advise you on the legal remedies available to you for injuries you sustained while on or near a Missouri vessel.
 Willis Law Firm helps workers and their families who suffer from maritime-related injuries.
 Our firm has over 40 years of experience working with maritime laws and helping maritime workers and their families obtain the compensation they deserve.

 If you have questions about maritime law and the remedies available for yourself or a loved one injured while working on or near a Missouri vessel?
-If so, give us a call at 1-800-468-4878 email us through our online webform for a free consultation.
+If so, call us at 1-800-468-4878 or email us through our online web form for a free consultation.